Are Ski Masks Illegal? (Anti-Mask Laws)

 It’s not uncommon to see skiers and snowboarders donning full-face ski masks both on the chairlifts and the slopes.
 If you ski, you probably own a ski mask yourself or at least a version of a ski mask.
-In fact, it is recommended that you wear a face mask while participating in snow sports.

 In most states and many countries it is illegal to wear a ski mask in public and in specific circumstances.
 This is due to anti-mask laws - designed to prevent criminals from concealing their face when committing crime.
 The reasons and restrictions vary from each jurisdiction.
 For example, in Washington D.C., only protesters are banned from wearing ski masks after 10 PM.
 Other states like Michigan and Massachusetts have made wearing masks illegal only when committing a crime.